Healthy Aging: Evidence-Based Supplement Guide

 The honest framing

-These supplements address real age-related declines, but the evidence that they meaningfully extend lifespan or healthspan is still emerging.
-Exercise, social connection, adequate sleep, and a Mediterranean-style diet have far stronger evidence for healthy aging than any supplement regimen.
+These supplements do address real age-related declines, but be clear-eyed: the evidence that they actually add years, or good years, is still early.
+Exercise, staying connected to people, enough sleep, and a Mediterranean-style diet have far stronger evidence for aging well than any stack of supplements.

 Key Takeaways